danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 So, as the boot camp wraps, the laughter and camaraderie create a buzz.
 They've not only tackled the technical depths of RAG, summarization techniques, and sensemaking in business but also crafted a toolkit that will keep them ahead of the curve amidst the ceaseless influx of data.

 In the end, it's all about understanding how to stitch together robust AI tools to operate like seasoned researchers--ready for anything, even if it means turning data into the ultimate game-winning strategy.
-Just ask Miranda when she forgets to call her appointment--again.
+Just ask Eleanor when she forgets to call her appointment--again.
 At least she now knows how to summarize her way out of the confusion!

 ## Brain Fog & Prompt Logs